 James Glucksman had a career in international management consulting and healthcare for over two decades while working in more than forty countries.
 As a result he’s now fluent in Russian and Mandarin Chinese, has a very good knowledge of French, Spanish and German and some limited Japanese and Hungarian.
 He is also member of the Slow Food movement (the international organisation that promotes local and sustainable foods) and is Chancelier Honoraire of the NZ branch of the Confrérie de la Chaîne des Rôtisseurs, the Paris-based gourmet society.

 James Boussy trained as a dentist, working in the US state of Virginia for fifteen years before moving his practice to Beijing.
 James is also a highly skilled baker, gardener and home renovator and is happy to share these skills at

 We love our dogs

 We often find guests are missing important parts of their family that may not be able to make the trip with them.
 That’s where our additional team members can provide a warm service.

 We have a young Labradoodle called George and a Shetland Sheepdog, Ivan.
-With the goodwill of youth George loves spending time with guests.
-Ivan, being a little older, is little more standoffish.
+With the energy of youth George loves spending time with guests.
+Ivan, being a little older, is a bit more standoffish.
 However both are available for quality time with guests should you so desire.